keycloak-react/keycloak-react/README.md

 ## Uses

-- Step 1

-  Just wrap your application inside the given provider.
+- Wrap your application inside the given provider.

   ```
   import { KeycloakProvider } from "keycloak-react-web";